CVHub520/X-AnyLabeling/docs/en/image_classifier.md

 # Getting Started

-To launch the Image Classifier window, first ensure that an image directory is loaded in the main window.
-Then click the Image Classifier icon (ragdoll avatar) in the left toolbar of the main window, or use the following keyboard shortcuts:
+To open the Image Classifier window, first load an image directory in the main window, then click the Image Classifier icon in the left toolbar, or use the shortcut  `Ctrl+3` (Windows/Linux) / `⌘+3` (macOS).

-- Windows/Linux: `Ctrl` + `3`
-- macOS: `⌘` + `3`

 > [!NOTE]
 > The main window will be automatically hidden when opening the Image Classifier window.
 If the taskbar icon disappears after minimizing, use `Alt` + `Tab` (Windows) or `⌘` + `Tab` (macOS) to switch back to the window.
 The main window will reappear after closing the classifier window.